 Bikes cost £2 for every 30-minutes for unlimited journeys up to 30 minutes, within a 24-hour period.
 For journeys longer than 30 minutes, you pay £2 for each additional 30 minutes.
 Bikes must be returned within 24 hours.
 Simply download the Santander Cycles app or go to any docking station terminal with your bank card and touch the screen to get started.

 One of the most scenic Devon cycle routes is the Tarka Trail, a 180-mile figure of eight through unspoiled countryside.
 Of course, there’s no obligation to go the full distance and the route is divided into more manageable chunks, including a splendid stretch between Barnstaple and Ilfracombe that GWR co-funded.
-Look out for our Wi-Fi points with historic videos at Ilfracombe, which allow you to discover more about the area’s fascinating rail history, a taster found here.
+Look out for our Wi-Fi points with historic videos at Ilfracombe, which allow you to discover more about the area’s fascinating rail history, a taster can be found here.
 Bikes can be hired at Barnstaple station with Tarka Trail Cycle Hire, booking recommended.

 The Camel Trail is a fine Cornwall cycle route that follows a disused railway line from Padstow to Wadebridge, along the Camel Estuary and via Camel Valley and Bodmin, right to the edge of Bodmin Moor where it comes to an end below Blisland.